Skip to Content

 In reality, it can be very simple and easy.
 If this is your first time, don’t sweat it.
 By using this easy-to-make sourdough starter using potato flakes recipe, you will be a pro in no time.

-In order to make bread, you have to have a leavening agent.
+To make bread, you have to have a leavening agent.
 A leavening agent is simply the substance that causes bread to rise.

 This happens when a gas called carbon dioxide is released either through a chemical reaction or when the yeast begins feeding on the sugars.
 This causes the dough to expand.